This post may contain affiliate links. For more information, please see my full disclosure policy.

 Finally, finish the whole thing off with a googly eye and your peacock is ready to join the rest of your creations in your alphabet book!

-While his glue is drying though, go ahead and grab the uppercase letter P page below and add that too!
+While his glue is drying though, go ahead and grab the uppercase letter P page from the bundle of interactive alphabet pages and add that too!